Peculiar Linux Command-Line Tools

 Here’s a quick illustration:

-echo "something anything" | pee "sed 's/some/any/g'" "sed 's/thing/one/g'" "sed 's/any/some/g'"
+echo "something anything" | pee "sed 's/some/any/g'" "sed 's/thing/one/g'" "sed 's/any/some/g'" anything anything someone anyone something something

-But with a little more typing you can accomplish the same using tee:
+But with a little more typing you can accomplish the same using tee

-echo "something anything" | tee >(sed 's/some/any/g') >(sed 's/thing/one/g') >(sed 's/any/some/g') 2&>/dev/null
+echo "something anything" | tee >(sed 's/some/any/g') >(sed 's/thing/one/g') >(sed 's/any/some/g') 2&>/dev/null anything anything someone anyone something something

 sponge

-I actually use sponge quite a bit in my scripts.
+quite a bit in my scripts.
 It is a great little tool that I particularly like when working with temporary files.

 sponge reads standard input and writes it out to the specified file.
 Unlike a shell redirect, sponge soaks up all its input before writing the output file.
 This allows constructing pipelines that read from and write to the same file. sponge preserves the permissions of the output file if it already exists.